ztp-at/RKSV/README.md

 The `open` mode simulates an open system and uses certificates.
 The `closed` mode simulates a closed system and uses plain public keys.

+The optional last parameter indicates the size of the turnover counter in bytes.

 key_store.py
 ------------